Trinity vs. SPI:

 Trinity Logistics

-Trinity Logistics, founded in 1979 and now part of the Burris Logistics family, is a top-20 freight brokerage with a long history of supporting independent agents.
-The company provides the use of their operating systems and other tech, including access to DAT and Truckstop.com, LTL software and pricing tools, and portals free to agents in their program.
-Trinity is known for a family-like culture; it maintains a dedicated Agent Support Team and invests in agent training, education, and recognition programs for top performers.
+Trinity Logistics, founded in 1979 and now part of the Burris Logistics family, is a top-20 freight brokerage1 with a long history of supporting independent agents.
+The company provides the use of their operating systems and other tech2, including access to DAT and Truckstop.com, LTL software and pricing tools, and portals free to agents in their program.
+Trinity is known for a family-like culture3; it maintains a dedicated Agent Support Team and invests in agent training, education, and recognition programs for top performers.

 SPI Logistics